Double-banded Sandgrouse

 Pterocles bicinctus

-A master of desert camouflage with a secret twilight life, the Double-banded Sandgrouse is famous for its incredible evening flights to water.
-Watch for the male's striking black-and-white 'necklace' and his remarkable ability to carry water in his feathers.
+A master of desert camouflage, the Double-banded Sandgrouse is famous for its sunset pilgrimages to waterholes and its remarkable ability to carry water in its feathers.

 Quick Identification